tillo13/gcp-strava/README.md

 In summation, this project is a demonstration of efficient utilization of various Google Cloud services such as App Engine, Secret Manager, Cloud SQL, Google Cloud Functions, and Cloud Scheduler in conjunction with a third-party API (Strava in this case).
 It illustrates best practices for developing secure, scalable, and interactive web applications.

 ## Next steps
-- Thinking about tying in a real-estate API to track houses for sale in the area of a polyline chart.
+- Thinking about tying in a real-estate API to track houses for sale in the area of a polyline chart from strava.
-- more sabermetric data
+- more sabermetric data...
+- if ride/distance is zero, iterate until a ride isn't zero.
+- save rides/chatGPT results?
+-